via books.google.com

 It's worth noting that the production team for this tune included Gradie O'Neal, famed for his 1958 recording The Turkeyneck Stretch, released on San Jose's Bella record label.
 Gradie's still in San Jose and since 1967, he and his wife Jeannine have run Tiki Studios.

-The Great Pretender - Really Big Country Go-Go Shew (3:25) The Great Pretender was actually country singer Mitchell Torok.
+Bernie Waldon - Bright Lights And Go Go Girls (2:19) No two ways about this record opens with the finest verse in all of country music: "Bright lights and go go girls / Country music, that's my world / Lots of booze to start my night out right."
+OK, I'm exaggerating....but only slightly.-----------------The Great Pretender - Really Big Country Go-Go Shew (3:25) The Great Pretender was actually country singer Mitchell Torok.
 Fortunately, Torok was not one to watch idly while a good bandwagon rolled by.
 Really Big Country Go-Go Shew gave him the opportunity to impersonate not only Ed Sullivan, but also country greats such as Johnny Cash, Buck Owens, Tex Ritter, Hank Snow and Roger Miller.

 Joanna Neel - Daddy Was A Preacher But Mama Was A Go-Go Girl (2:30) If you've ever caught Southern Culture On The Skids live, chances are pretty decent that you've heard them uncork this crowd-pleaser.
 God bless 'em for keeping the country go-go sub-genre alive.
-You can buy their version over on their web site
+You can buy their version over on their web site.

 Betty Jo Bangs - Daddy Was A Preacher Mama Was A Go-Go Girl (2:17)